Crystal Pepsi

-Crystal Pepsi is a cola soft drink made by PepsiCo.
-It has been marketed in the United States and Canada initially from 1992 to 1994, and has had sporadic limited releases since 2016.
+Crystal Pepsi is a cola made by PepsiCo.
+It was initially marketed in the United States and Canada between 1992 and 1994, and has had sporadic limited releases since 2016.

-In 1991, PepsiCo's risk-taking leadership ambitiously reshaped the company.
-It pushed consumer research to harness the clear craze and the New Age trend and to find a healthier recipe to stimulate the slowing cola market.
-After 1,000 product concepts and 3,000 formulations, it discovered a lighter flavor and appearance, with modified food starch instead of caramel color, and 20 fewer calories.
-It is a "totally new product" which resembles standard Pepsi but reportedly tastes less "acidic".
+In 1991, PepsiCo's leadership reshaped the company.
+It aimed to capitalize on healthy food consumption trends to stimulate the slowing cola market.
+After 1,000 product concepts and 3,000 formulations, it discovered a lighter flavor and appearance, with modified food starch instead of caramel color and 20 fewer calories.
+It resembles standard Pepsi but reportedly tastes less acidic.

-Crystal Pepsi was launched in 1992 with a huge marketing campaign and to great success, capturing a 1% soft drink market share worth in its first year.
-PepsiCo made some mistakes, and Coca-Cola launched Tab Clear as a deliberate "kamikaze" copy to sabotage Crystal Pepsi, so it was off the market in 1994.
+Crystal Pepsi was launched in 1992 with a large marketing campaign and to great success, capturing a 1% share of the US soft drink market in its first year.
+Consumer enthusiasm quickly tailed off, however, and Coca-Cola launched Tab Clear as a deliberate copy to sabotage Crystal Pepsi.
+Production of Crystal Pepsi ceased in late 1993.
 Inspired by a grassroots campaign via telephone and the Internet, it was briefly re-released sporadically in the 2010s.